 I watched a few videos of trailers swaying out of control.
 I also came across a few stories of U-Haul drivers rearranging their their belongings at a rest stops to get the right weight distribution.
 I knew I had to get it right the first time because I did not want my trailer to sway nor do I want to spend a few hours at a rest stop rearranging my belongings.
 The best solution I came up with?
 Weigh everything and label it, well mostly everything.
 I labeled my items with post-it notes.

-weight when carrying the item – your weight = item weight
+Weight with item – Your weight = Item weight

 I arranged my belongings so that majority of my heavy items were in the front.
 This took a little more planning but it paid off in the end when I was able make it across country without the trailer swaying.